maksym-radziwill/Helson/README.md

 # Helson's conjecture

 Compiling the code requires the MPFR and GMP libraries as-well as support for threads.
 The program tests Helson's conjecture by a Monte-Carlo method.
+To compile the code run

+make

+For a static compilation run

+make static

+The static compilation results in slightly faster code than the non-static one.

 Running

 ./helson N

 will estimate the first absolute moment of a random Steinhaus multiplicative functions, summed over the first N integers.
 By default the number of samples is 20*N and the random variables on the unit